BUREAU OF ENVIRONMENTAL HEALTH

 Empty Barrels Regularly

-• Your plants are thirsty!
-Use up all your water and empty out your barrel once a week to keep water from becoming stagnant.
+• Use up all your water and empty out your barrel once a week to keep water from becoming stagnant.

 • Even with overflow valves and spigots, some water can be left at the bottom of the barrel.
 Make sure to empty the barrel completely because mosquitoes don’t need much water to breed.